 Every child deserves access to a great education.

 Thanks to our Reform Dividend, we can invest in our priorities.
-In fact, our recent budget makes a historic investment in our schools to ensure that our children receive the education needed for a bright future.
-With our Act 10 reforms in place, these funds are more likely to be spent in the classroom.
-Wisconsin is in the Top 10 for high school graduation rates and ACT scores, and these investments will continue to bolster student success.
+In fact, our recent budget makes a historic investment in our schools — $200 more per student this year and $204 more per student next year, more actual dollars than ever before.
+With our Act 10 reforms in place, these funds are more likely to be spent in the classroom and help our children receive the education needed for a bright future.
+Our rural schools face unique challenges, especially as it relates to enrollment and transportation.
+That’s why we increased investments in Sparsity Aid to help ensure our children have access to a great education, no matter their zip code.
+Wisconsin is in the Top 10 for high school graduation rates and ACT scores, and these historic investments will continue to bolster student success.

 My sons, Matt and Alex, went to great public schools in Wauwatosa – as did I in Delavan.
 Every family deserves access to a great education for their children at the public, charter, choice, private, virtual or home school that is right for them.

 To keep the cost of college affordable for students and working families, we froze tuition at all University of Wisconsin campuses six years in a row – the first multi-year tuition freeze in UW history.
 Needs-based financial assistance is also at an all-time high.

 The UW has more than $1 billion in academic research and development, and the overall UW System budget is the largest it has ever been, meaning university resources can be used on priorities in the classroom.
 And the latest state budget makes a significant investment in higher education so we can focus on more graduates filling high demand positions in our state.

 As we continue moving Wisconsin forward, we are focused on finding ways to help students get a head start on higher education credits for our technical colleges, University of Wisconsin campuses and all other in-state colleges and universities.